|AL PITCHERS||POS||TEAM||BTP||NL PITCHERS||POS||TEAM||BTP|

 |8||Verlander, Justin 2112||pi sp||hou al||16.4|

 |9||Berrios, Jose 3791||pi sp||min al||16.1|

 About Box-Toppers’ team abbreviations

-Meanwhile, Anthony Rizzo of the Cubs is this week’s new leader among National League batters in 2018 Box-Toppers points.
-Rizzo also led NL batters in 2017.
+Meanwhile, Rays pitcher Blake Snell is this week’s new leader among American League players in 2018 Box-Toppers points and Anthony Rizzo of the Cubs is this week’s new leader among National League batters (Rizzo also led NL batters in 2017).

 Scherzer has 22.1 Box-Toppers points on the season, earning 1.0 points in the past week.
-He leads second place player, Red Sox pitcher Chris Sale (20.1) by 2.0 points.
+He leads second place player, Snell (19.8).

 National League batters—Rizzo rises to lead NL batters with 8.5 Box-Toppers points, passing last week’s leader David Peralta of the Diamondbacks.
 While Peralta also has 8.5 Box-Toppers points, Rizzo holds the tiebreaker to lead because he had more 2017 Box-Toppers points—15.5 vs. 2.0.
 Rizzo ranks 53rd among all players.
 He led all NL batters in 2017 with 15.5 points.